Marmalade-NG/marmalade-ng/doc/source/api_std-policies.rst

 ~~~~~~~~~~~~~~~~
 *name* ``[string]`` *→* ``[module{token-policy-ng-v1}]``

-Convert a list of policies names to a list of policies
+Convert a list of policies names to a list of policies.

 .. code:: lisp